Often in recovery, we will hear the term co-occurring disorders.

 I am sure my meds did not mix well with the booze.

 Four years after I got sober, another psychiatrist diagnosed me with bipolar disorder.
-She was able to make a more accurate diagnosis because I did not have a substance abuse disorder masking my mental health issue.
+She made a more accurate diagnosis because I did not have a substance abuse disorder masking my mental health issue.

 And there are some addicts whose substance abuse disorder precedes their mental illness.

-Clients with co-occurring disorders are harder to treat, than those with just a substance abuse or mental health disorder.
-Not only are these individuals more vulnerable to relapse, but also once they get clean and sober, their mental health issues can worsen without proper treatment.
+Clients with co-occurring disorders are more challenging to treat than those with just substance abuse or mental health disorder.
+These individuals are more vulnerable to relapse, but once they get clean and sober, their mental health issues can worsen without proper treatment.

-Clinical, evidence-based treatment addresses both the substance abuse and the mental health disorder.
-This treatment program ideally includes group and individual therapy, participation in a peer recovery program, life skills coaching, and experiential therapies including psychodrama, bio-sound therapy (for trauma), art therapy, and music therapy.
+Clinical, evidence-based treatment addresses both substance abuse and mental health disorder.
+This treatment program ideally includes group and individual therapy, participation in a peer recovery program, life skills coaching, and experiential therapies, including psychodrama, bio-sound therapy (for trauma), art therapy, and music therapy.

 CBT is used to treat mood disorders like depression and anxiety.
-Clients are taught to challenge damaging thought patterns about themselves, as well as their negative thinking about the world.
+Clients are taught to challenge damaging thought patterns about themselves and their negative thinking about the world.
 CBT uses a hands-on, practical approach.
-Addicts tend to get lost in their heads, and often hate themselves.
+Addicts tend to get lost in their heads and often hate themselves.
 Sometimes their self-esteem is so destroyed that they feel like the world hates them.

 Participation in a peer recovery program, like AA/NA, helps addicts receive ample support.
-By learning to rely on a Higher Power, and on each other, addicts learn how to maintain their sobriety one day at a time.
+By learning to rely on a Higher Power and each other, addicts learn how to maintain their sobriety one day at a time.

-A comprehensive clinical, evidence-based program will offer 12 step processing groups.
-Staff takes clients to AA/NA meetings, and helps them work through their steps.
+A comprehensive clinical, evidence-based program will offer 12 steps, processing groups.
+The staff takes clients to AA/NA meetings and helps them work through their actions.
 Often therapists and addiction counselors are in recovery themselves, and under their guidance, clients are wisely educated on the 12 steps.